 |V||Suspicious for malignancy||

-There is some individualization of management for patients with FNA-indeterminate nodules, but many patients will ultimately require a surgical biopsy, typically thyroid lobectomy, with intraoperative pathology consultation to provide diagnosis.
-Approximately 80% of patients with indeterminate cytology undergo surgical resection; postoperatively evaluation reveals a malignancy rate ranging from 6% to 30%, making this a clinical process with very low specificity.
-Thus, if an analysis of FNA samples could reliably identify the risk of malignancy as low, there is potential for patients to avoid surgical biopsy.
+There is some individualization of management for patients with FNA-indeterminate nodules, but many patients will ultimately require a surgical biopsy, typically thyroid lobectomy, with intraoperative pathology.
+Consultation would typically be the next step in the diagnosis.
+Approximately 80% of patients with indeterminate cytology undergo surgical resection; postoperative evaluation has revealed a malignancy rate ranging from 6% to 30%, making this a clinical process with very low specificity.
+Thus, if analysis of FNA samples could reliably identify the risk of malignancy as low, there is potential for patients to avoid surgical biopsy.

 Preoperative planning of optimal surgical management in patients with equivocal cytologic results is challenging, as different thyroid malignancies may require different surgical procedures (e.g., unilateral lobectomy vs total or subtotal thyroidectomy with or without lymph node dissection) depending on several factors, including histologic subtype and risk-stratification strategies (tumor size, patient age).
 If a diagnosis cannot be made intraoperatively, a lobectomy is typically performed, and if on postoperative histology the lesion is malignant, a second surgical intervention may be necessary for completion thyroidectomy.

 |Diagnostic Category||Risk of Malignancy (%)||Usual Management (actual management may depend on other factors (e.g. clinical, sonographic) besides FNA interpretation)|